Afia Schwarzenegger

-Early life And Education

-Afia Schwarzenegger, also known as Valentina Nana Agyeiwaa (born 14 February 1982, Kumasi, Ghana) is a Ghanaian media personality who came into the spotlight in 2011 through the Afia Schwarzenegger TV comedy series.
+Valentina Nana Agyeiwaa (born 14 February 1982, Kumasi, Ghana), known professionally as Afia Schwarzenegger, is a Ghanaian media personality who came into the spotlight in 2011 through the Afia Schwarzenegger TV comedy series.
 She obtained her basic education at the Ridge Experimental School and at the Seventh Day Adventist School in Tamale.
 She attended two Senior High Schools (SHS) – St. Louis Girls’ School and KNUST Senior High School.

-Profession Career
+Career

-She played the lead role in the Afia Schwarzenegger TV comedy series produced by Deloris Frimpong Manso.

-She was the host on Okay FM's morning show Yewo krom and UTV Ghana's Kokooko show, The Afia Schwarzenegger Talk Show on ETV.
-Schwarzenegger has also worked for TV Africa and Kasapa FM.
-Afia is currently working as an Uber and Lyft driver in New York, US.
+She played the lead role in the television comedy series Afia Schwarzenegger, produced by Deloris Frimpong Manso.
+She has hosted programs including Yewo Krom on Okay FM, Kokooko on UTV Ghana, and The Afia Schawrzenegger Talk Show on ETV.
+She has also worked with TV Africa and Kasapa.

 Controversy

 In January 2023, the Tema High Court fined Schwarzenegger an amount of GH¢60,000 ($) in a contempt case.
 The court also fined her GH¢5000 ($) to be paid to Bernard Antwi Boasiako for making defamatory comments against him.